Sandhiya-1718/Week04-Java-Collections-Streams/README.md

 ## 📘 Topics Covered

 ### Day 1: Java Generics
-- Learn about type safety, creating generic classes and methods in Java.
+- What are Generics?
+- Creating Generic Classes and Methods
+- Bounded Type Parameters and Wildcards
+- Benefits of Type Safety with Generics

 ### Day 2: Collections
-- Explore the Java Collections Framework: Lists, Sets, Maps, and Queues.
+- Introduction to Java Collections Framework
+- Lists: ArrayList, LinkedList
+- Sets: HashSet, TreeSet
+- Maps: HashMap, TreeMap
+- Queues and Deques
+- Basic Operations and Iteration
+-
 ### Day 3: Java IO Streams
-- Understand how to handle input and output streams for file operations.
+- Understanding Byte Streams and Character Streams
+- FileInputStream and FileOutputStream
+- BufferedReader and BufferedWriter
+- Reading and Writing Text and Binary Files

 ### Day 4: Exceptions
-- Master exception handling with try-catch blocks and custom exceptions.
+- Types of Exceptions: Checked vs Unchecked
+- Handling Exceptions with try-catch-finally
+- Creating and Throwing Custom Exceptions
+- Best Practices for Exception Handling

 ### Day 5: Regex & JUnit
+- Basics of Regular Expressions
+- Pattern Matching and Validation
+- Writing Unit Tests using JUnit
-- Use Regular Expressions and write unit tests with the JUnit framework.
+- Annotations and Test Lifecycle in JUnit

 ### Day 6: Java 8 Features
+- Lambda Expressions and Functional Interfaces
+- Stream API for Collection Processing
+- Method References
-- Get introduced to Lambda expressions, Stream API, and functional programming.
+- Introduction to Optional and New Date-Time API

 ## 🛠️ Prerequisites

 - Completion of Weeks 1-3 Java basics and data structures.